Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Introduction

 The problem of adversarial robustness certification amounts to proving that all possible outputs in the output set, i.e., the image of the input uncertainty set under the mapping of the network, are contained in the safe set.
 However, this output set is generally nonconvex, even when the input set is convex.
 Consequently, the certification decision problem has been shown to be NP-complete, and the optimization-based formulation for solving it is an NP-hard, nonconvex optimization problem \citep{katz2017reluplex,weng2018towards}.
 To make the problem more tractable, researchers have proposed various ways to over-approximate the nonconvex output set with a convex one.
 Performing the certification over the convex surrogate reduces the problem to an easy-to-solve convex relaxation, and if the relaxation issues a robustness certificate for the outer approximation, it also issues a certificate for the true set of outputs.
+Such convex relaxation-based certification algorithms are sound, but generally incomplete; the network may be robust even if the algorithm is unable to verify it.
+Thus, a line of works has been developed in order to increase the percentage of test inputs that convex relaxation-based methods are able to certify \citep{wong2018provable,raghunathan2018semidefinite,fazlyab2020safety,tjandraatmadja2020convex,muller2021prima,batten2021efficient,wang2021beta}.